wheel-is/vibescanner/README.md

 Do not give me a plan.
 Execute it.
 ```

 If your agent still refuses, fire it and hire a better one.
-Or, God forbid, learn to type.
+Or, God forbid, learn to code.

 ## what it catches